 Take Extra Text Out of the Title

 Articles will frequently first load into Clearview Social with a "Title" field that includes blog name, company name, and extra dashes, ampersands, or hyphens to separate it all.
 This can be changed or edited to suit your Users or Admins needs.

 You can always edit the headline of articles in Clearview Social.
-Simply click in the Title field and begin typing; when you leave the box or press enter your changes will be saved.
+Simply click in the Headline field and begin typing; when you leave the box your changes will be saved.

 Include an Engaging "Preview of Share Content"

 The Preview of share content field is sometimes empty and sometimes it contains the first paragraph of text from the article.
-Neither of these is as desirable as a short, concise description of one to two sentences.
+It is recommended to condense down your description to one or two sentences.
 Successful approaches include: